metalevel-tech/exc-php-simple-mvc-v2/README.md

 exit;
 ```

-## Autoloading classes with Composer
+## Autoload classes by the help of Composer

 Initialize the project by `composer init` which will create a `composer.json` file.
 Then setup the [autoload](https://youtu.be/GTESlsYTUns?t=540) option.
 Another way is to use the [`spl_autoload_register()`](https://github.com/metalevel-tech/php-simple-mvc-v1/blob/master/index.php#L5) function.